9 Tips To Keep Your Child Safe On Social Media

 MAKING THE RULES

 Firstly, the biggest thing parents need to understand and to stress upon their children is that having social media accounts is a privilege, not a right.
 Remember, YOU are the parent.
+YOU are the one who needs to set the rules for the use of social media.
+There needs to be a simple consequence for not following these rules – no more social media.

 It is best that the profile picture (which is public) be a generic picture, such as of a pet or a favourite image.
 This is the picture that is visible to everyone, including predators, so best not to show an image of